quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ![
 **Results of inter-haplotype distance scans in the BXD RILs.**
 **a)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes (n = 93 haplotypes; 62,993 total mutations) with either *D* or *B* alleles at 7,321 informative markers.
-Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD haplotype mutation data, and is shown as a dotted grey line.
+Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD mutation data, and is shown as a dotted grey line.
 **b)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes with *D* alleles at `rs52263933` (n = 55 haplotypes; 40,913 total mutations) and either *D* or *B* alleles at 7,278 informative markers.
-Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD haplotype mutation data, and is shown as a dotted grey line.
+Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD mutation data, and is shown as a dotted grey line.
 ](images/fig-distance-results.png){#fig:distance-results width=8.5in}

-In a previous analysis, we used quantitative trait locus (QTL) mapping to identify a nearly identical locus on chromosome 4 that was significantly associated with the C>A germline mutation rate in the BXDs [@PMID:35545679].
+Using quantitative trait locus (QTL) mapping, we previously identified a nearly identical locus on chromosome 4 that was significantly associated with the C>A germline mutation rate in the BXDs [@PMID:35545679].
 This locus overlapped 21 protein-coding genes that were annotated by the Gene Ontology as being involved in "DNA repair," but only one of these genes contained non-synonymous differences between the two parental strains: *Mutyh*.
 *Mutyh* encodes a protein involved in the base-excision repair of 8-oxoguanine (8-oxoG), a DNA lesion caused by oxidative damage, and prevents the accumulation of C>A mutations [@PMID:28551381;@PMID:28127763;@PMID:17581577].
 C>A germline mutation rates are nearly 50% higher in BXDs that inherit *D* genotypes at marker ID `rs52263933` (the marker at which we observed the highest adjusted cosine distance on chromosome 4) than in those that inherit *B* genotypes (Figure @fig:spectra-comparison) [@PMID:35545679].